Morgana-S/horizonvault/TESTING.md

 ![Beginner Tips - W3C HTML Validation](/documentation/testing-images/validation-html-beginnertips.png)

 ## Contact Us Page
-- Please note: An error occurs as the form on the Contact Us page does not have a location to post to.
-This is intended behaviour as submitting the form to a site is outside the scope of this project.
 ![Contact Us - W3C HTML Validation](/documentation/testing-images/validation-html-contactus.png)

 ## Project CSS Validation